 - Monitor antibody vaccine response

-Antibody testing until recently was solely focused on monitoring COVID-19 throughout populations.
+Antibody testing use to solely focus on monitoring COVID-19 throughout populations.
 As more is known about COVID-19 and as governments fight to save economies, antibody testing is increasingly more important.
 But, as mentioned earlier, testing needs to be focused on neutralising antibodies.

 Antigen testing holds an important role but if you get a negative antigen test result, what next?
 Have you had the virus?
 Do you have IgG neutralising antibodies to SAR-CoV-2?